Best Assetto Corsa Rally Settings for Thrustmaster TX / T300

 Assetto Corsa Rally is a new rally simulator that just released in Early Access.
 It currently has limited content, but I'm very excited for the eventual full release.
 The physics and force feedback are already excellent, so there is an incredible foundation to build out the full game.

 The Thrustmaster TX and T300 work great with it.
-The only annoyance is the lack of a Soft Lock feature, so you have to change your steering angle manually.
-Other than that, the experience has been great.
+Version 0.3 has added a Soft Lock feature, which was my only complaint before.
+Now the whole experience has been fantastic.

 In this guide, I will show you the settings I use to improve the force feedback and what you may want to adjust for your own setup.